 There is also a possibility to travel with an anonymous OV-chipkaart.
 When people don’t travel much with OV or don’t want to share their personal information, you can choose to travel anonymously.
 You can share the card with the whole family (but not at the same time).
-For example, you travel to Amsterdam by train with the anonymous card and your son uses the same card one day later to go to football by bus.
+For example, you travel to the library by metro with the anonymous card and your flatmate uses the same card one day later to go to football by bus.

-- The card is available at railway stations, tobacco shops and service desks.
+- The card is available at railway stations, metro stations, tobacco shops, and service desks.

 - If you load a balance on it, the card can be used immediately.